 If you’re looking for a family vacation that leaves lasting memories long after you’ve returned home, you can’t look past family volunteering abroad.
 Volunteering abroad as a family is the best way to experience a new country and immerse your family in a different culture, all while giving back to a community abroad.

-International Volunteer HQ is proud to provide the most trusted and affordable family volunteer vacations for parents looking to experience meaningful travel with their children.
+Want to volunteer with children?
+International Volunteer HQ is proud to provide the most trusted and affordable family volunteer vacations for parents looking to experience meaningful travel with their kids.
 Whether you are interested in construction, conservation, working with children or volunteering with animals, volunteering abroad as a family gives you quality time together while instilling the values of service.